THE FOUNDING MEMBERS

 Mr Ranjbar is the Founder and President of the United Karate England (UKE).
 He was WUKO European President, WUKO Delegate to the UK, and formed part of the WUKO Referee Commission.
 He was a blessing to the Refereeing Panels during kumite Championships, as his patience and calm nature were always dominant and influential; a trait which is most needed during such intense moments.
 During his time as WUKF Ambassador, he was always on the forefront of ideas and concepts and WUKF benefited greatly from his various fields of expertise.

 Kindness and sense of humour are amongst several other traits which help build trust between people, and those working with Mr Ranjbar, have experienced both.
 His willingness to lend a helping hand whenever it is requested, irrelevant of how heavy his present workload is, shows his genuine nature.

 Mr Chris Galea, 7th Dan Shotokan, well known for his passion and desire to bring about unity in the world of Karate.
-He was awarded the Degree in Traditional Karate (Japan Institute) by one of his teachers, the late Grand Master Ronnie Colwell, 9th Dan, several years ago.
+He was awarded the Degree in Traditional Karate (Japan Institute) by the late Grand Master Ronnie Colwell, 9th Dan, several years ago.
 He has been teaching karate to both children and adults for over 30 years, and his passion for this art grew stronger with time.
-Being acknowledged for his great efforts and passion, he was awarded the title of Sports Ambassador for Martial Arts for Malta by the Malta President Emeritus of Malta HE Mrs. M. L. Coleiro Preca.
+Being acknowledged for his great efforts and passion, he was awarded the title of Sports Ambassador for Martial Arts for Malta by the Emeritus President of Malta HE Mrs. M. L. Coleiro Preca.